ashutoshvarma/UMIPs/UMIPs/umip_add_R3-APR21_and_R3-MAY21_price_identifiers.md

     - YES

 - Is your collateral currency already approved to be used by UMA financial contracts?
 If no, submit a UMIP to have the desired collateral currency approved for use.
-    - NO, but there is a separate pending UMIP for approving RAI as collatoral currency
+    - NO, but there is a separate pending UMIP for approving RAI as collateral currency

 **5. Collateral Decimals** - 18